 Posted on April 22, 2015

 Contrary to popular belief, P.C. § 245(c) does not require one to actually commit any touching but merely to intent and opportunity to do so.
 Furthermore, this code section does not include the use of a firearm.
 Instead, a deadly weapon encompasses any instrument other than a firearm against a police officer capable of causing great bodily injury.
 Consequently however, a conviction carries substantial time in California state prison.
 Prosecutors treat all crimes against a police officer extremely seriously which is why one should retained a skilled defense attorney to argue on their behalf.
-Moreover, the Los Angeles County District Attorney’s Office implemented a specialized unit consisting of seasoned veteran prosecutors to ensure a suspect pays for the crime they committed.
+Moreover, prosecuting agencies have implemented specialized units consisting of seasoned veteran prosecutors to ensure a suspect later stands convicted for their offense.

 Often times, assaulting a police officer with the use of a deadly weapon can be built on a number of exaggerations.
 In addition, usually all other police officers will additionally support those exaggerations to make an example out of someone not to mess with law enforcement.
 It’s important for a skilled attorney to expose those exaggerations to prove the innocence of their client or get the case dismissed completely.